 In 1993, Massachusetts Governor William F. Weld appointed Ms. Green his chief of staff.
 She co-chaired governor-elect Weld's transition team for the Executive Office of Health and Human Services in late 1990 and early 1991.

-Ms. Green is admitted to practice in the Commonwealth of Massachusetts, the US District Court for the District of Massachusetts, the US Court of Appeals for the First Circuit, the US Court of Appeals for the Federal Circuit and the US Supreme Court.
+Ms. Green is admitted to practice in Massachusetts, New York, the US District Court for the District of Massachusetts, the US Court of Appeals for the First Circuit, the US Court of Appeals for the Federal Circuit and the US Supreme Court.

 Ms. Green received her JD, cum laude, from Harvard Law School, and is a magna cum laude graduate of Harvard and Radcliffe Colleges, where she was elected to Phi Beta Kappa.
 She served as a law clerk to US District Court Judge W. Arthur Garrity, Jr.